 Crop image to fill entire column: This crops the image to fit the column specifications, regardless of size

 Alt text: We recommend giving the image alternative text if it’s a graphic used to display key information.
 Alternative text is the text read aloud by screen readers and used especially by those with visual impairments.
 It should definitely remain professional and capitalizing all letters should be avoided.
-Capitalizing letters will make the screen reader yell at the listener. *grimaced face*
+Capitalizing letters will make the screen reader yell at the listener. *grimaced face*.
+This will also be the text that shows up when a mouse hovers over the image!
+Google likes this text to be an actual description of the image.

 Step 7: Add Content and Select your block’s background-color